xoofx/kalk/site/download.md

 `kalk` is supported on the following platforms:

 - Windows x64
-- Linux x64 (Debian derivatives - e.g Ubuntu and Redhat)
+- Linux x64 (Debian derivatives - e.g Ubuntu - and distributions supporting RPM packages)
-- macOS
+- macOS (High Sierra and higher)

 {{NOTE do}}
 The current stable version: **`{{ kalk_version }}`**